gaoshanghui/fso-extended-bloglist-backend/README.md

-# fso-blog-list
+# fso-bloglist-backend
+It is an exercise of the Full Stack open 2021 course.\
-A blog list application
+The backend part of the blog list application.